RJonMshka/CS474Homework1/README.md

 ```

 ### SetIdentifier(setExpArgs: SetExpression*): collection.mutable.Set[Any]
 The `SetIdentifier` returns a mutable Set of Any data-type.
-The syntax is pretty simple, we can pass zero or more `SetExpression`s to it and it will evaluate all of them and place them in a mutable Set.
+The syntax is pretty simple, we can pass zero or more `SetExpression`s to it, and it will evaluate all of them and place them in a mutable Set.
 To store this Set, we can use the `Assign` expression.

 Syntax/Example: